Freedom

 independent of the state, rights which the

 state must not violate.
-In fact, the state,
+In fact, the

-or civil society, is instituted to preserve
+state, or civil society, is instituted to

-these rights to its subjects, to adjudge
+preserve these rights to its subjects, to

-rights as between individuals—to render
+adjudge rights as between individuals—to

-justice.
-The idea of right and justice is
+render justice.
+The idea of right and

-the general basis of the legal and
+justice is the general basis of the legal

-governmental institutions of what is known
+and governmental institutions of what is

-as Western Civilization."
+known as Western Civilization."

 -- Hans F. Sennholz

-"Property is surely a right of mankind as
+"Property is surely a right

-real as liberty.
-The moment the idea
+of mankind as real as liberty.
+The

-is admitted into society that property is
+moment the idea is admitted into society

-not as sacred as the laws of God, and that
+that property is not as sacred as the laws

-there is not a force of law and public
+of God, and that there is not a force of

-justice to protect it, anarchy and tyranny
+law and public justice to protect it,

 -- John Adams

-"If we buy into the notion that somehow
+"If we buy into the notion

-property rights are less important, or are
+that somehow property rights are less

-in conflict with, human or civil rights, we
+important, or are in conflict with, human

-give the socialists a freer hand to attack
+or civil rights, we give the socialists a

-our property."
+freer hand to attack our property."

 -- Walter E. Williams